-- Home of the World Champion Royals!
+- Home of the Chiefs and the Royals

 In addition to being a burgeoning hub of technology and the arts, Kansas City has one of the best sports communities around and houses the 2015 World Series Champions the Royals.